yairgil/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

 Azure Monitor container insights now supporting preview of [Open Service Mesh(OSM)](https://docs.microsoft.com/azure/aks/servicemesh-osm-about) Monitoring.
 As part of this support, customer can:
 1. Filter & view inventory of all the services that are part of your service mesh.
 2. Visualize and monitor requests between services in your service mesh, with request latency, error rate & resource utilization by services.
-3. Provides connection summary for OSM infrastructure running on AKS.
+3. Provides connection summary for OSM infrastructure running on AKS or Azure Arc for k8s.

 ## How to onboard Container Insights OSM monitoring?
 OSM exposes Prometheus metrics which Container Insights can collect, for container insights agent to collect OSM metrics follow the following steps.